tdharris/pam-integrations/README.md

 ## Initialization scripts
 Any executable `*.sql`, `*.sql.gz`, `*.sh` scripts contained in appropriate `./init/{dbtype}/` folders will be ran to do further initialization before starting the respective service.

+### Default init
+3 users are created and given all privileges to the appropriate initialized db (i.e. `example`): `dbuser{1-3}`.
+According to the default `Environment Variables`, the default admin user created is `dbadmin`.

 ## Environment Variables
+Example environment variables can be seen below.
+A `.env` file should be created in the root directory setting the appropriate variables needed to initialize these containers.
 ```
 # Run containers as user
 RUN_UID=0